Airbus says EU should keep Britain in Galileo space project despite Brexit

 A spokesman for British Prime Minister Theresa May said on Monday that the UK wanted “complete involvement” in Galileo.

-“We’re caught up in a sort of no man’s land really because of these technicalities.”

-Peters said one contract currently up for grabs was the Galileo Ground Control Segment – potentially worth 200 million euros where the prime role may be shifted out of Britain to a site in another EU country.

-Among the companies that work on Galileo through UK units are Airbus, which is Britain’s biggest space company and the majority owner of SSTL, a Surrey, England-based company which makes satellites for the Galileo project, as well as CGI and QinetiQ.
+Airbus is Britain’s biggest space company and is the majority owner of SSTL, a Surrey, England-based company which makes satellites for the Galileo project.

-Calling Britain one of only two serious defense powers in Europe alongside France, Enders said that Britain needed to play an “integral role” in “our mutual security”.
+Calling Britain one of only two serious defence powers in Europe alongside France, Enders said that Britain needed to play an “integral role” in “our mutual security”.

 May has called for a new security treaty with the EU from next year, promising that London would continue to lead military missions and share intelligence if Brussels agreed to a pact from 2019.

-Britain has to date received a work share of about 15 percent on Galileo.
-Its space industry is considered a success story: it is growing four times faster than the rest of the UK economy and the country has a 7 percent share of the global space industry.
+Britain is a major provider of funds and expertise to European space projects and the country’s space industry is considered a success story: it is growing four times faster than the rest of the UK economy and the country has a 7 percent share of the global space industry.

-Enders said Britain should not be locked out of access to Galileo encrypted services or industrial participation during the transition phase, the period that follows the UK exit from the EU in 2019, and called for a long term solution to be found.
+Enders’s statement said that Britain should not be locked out of access to Galileo encrypted services or industrial participation during the transition phase, the period that follows the UK exit from the EU in 2019, and called for a long term solution to be found.

-Brexit is already inflicting damage on Britain’s space industry as EU officials said in January that a security center for Galileo satellites would be moved from Britain to Spain as a result.
+Brexit is already inflicting damage on Britain’s space industry as EU officials said in January that a security centre for Galileo satellites would be moved from Britain to Spain as a result.

 Asked by Reuters whether it had a plan to set up European subsidiaries to ensure its continued involvement in Galileo, Airbus unit SSTL said: “Due to the enhanced sensitivities and political complexities around the Galileo projects and services at the moment, we are unable to provide input or comment to media at this time on our involvement.”